ysksuzuki/open-transcoder/README.md

 Install
 --------

-Deploy open-transcode to an arbitrary directory
+- Deploy open-transcode to an arbitrary directory
-The explanation below is Supposed that $OPEN_TRANSCODER_HOME is the directory
+  - The explanation below is supposed that $OPEN_TRANSCODER_HOME is the directory

 ### Windows and Linux